nomadicjosh/Liten/README.md

 [![Join the chat at https://gitter.im/parkerj/Liten](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/parkerj/Liten?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Liten is a small, simple, and restful micro framework.
+Liten is a small and simple microframework.
 Even though it is small, you can still use it to build intelligent and dynamic restful api's.

 ## System Requirement

-Minimum of PHP version 5.4
+Minimum PHP version 5.4

 ## Features